felipepalazzo/geolocation/README.md

 * When the user hits the Locate button, an asynchronous call should be made to http://ip-api.com/json/:host, where :host corresponds to the user input.
 * If this async call is successful, a second panel must be rendered, below the form, displaying a map showing the website's physical location from the latitude and longitude coordinates of the JSON response.
 * When the user hits the existing My location button, his position must also be displayed on the map, **alone or besides a website location** if the user used that feature before.
-* When the user hits the Reset location button, the user location must be cleared off from the map (but the website's location should still be displayed if any).
+* When the user hits the Reset location button, the user location must be cleared off from the map (but the website's location should still be displayed, if any).
-* You need to add consistent user input and output validations for every possible scenario.
+* You should handle user input and server response validations for all scenarios.

 ### Non-Functional / Acceptance Criteria ###